reail-iitd/goalnet/README.md

 ```bash
 $ python3 train.py -m Simple -r $EXPERIMENT_NAME -r $TRAIN_DATA_PATH -v $VALIDATION_DATA_PATH -t $TEST_DATA_PATH
 ```
 This command will train GOALNET on the training dataset for `NUM_EPOCHS` epochs specified in `main.py`.
 It will save a checkpoint file `results/EXPERIMENT_NAME/Simple_Model.pt` after the `EPOCH` epoch.
 It will also save a training graph `results/EXPERIMENT_NAME/Simple_graph.pdf` where train and validation loss and accuracy can be visualized.
 In the end, it will output the epoch (say `N`) corresponding to the maximum validation accuracy using early stopping criteria.
+The dataset is loaded from `data_clean` folder.
+It has `train`, `val` and `test` folders.

 ## Sample Commands
 ```